Huxteen/business-point-application/README.md

 To get started, you'll need to run the `docker-compose up`:

-The documentation for this API end points can be found at the root url of the application.
+The documentation for this API endpoint can be found at the root url of the application.
 Swagger UI module was used to achieve this.

 > `/`